qdm12/courses/Programming languages/Lesson-2/readme.md

 ## Lesson 2: Syntax

 ### Semantics
-- State semantics: Rules governing the user of types and the declaration of names
+- Static semantics are rules governing the use of types and the declaration of names
-- Dynamic semantics: defines the execution behavior of each variable construct
+- Dynamic semantics define the execution behavior of each variable construct

 ### Compiler
 - Translates from one PL to another